EM-87/RGBW-31/Documentation/Software.md

 ## Buttons:

 Buttons have two push modes, short and long press:
-Button 1 on short press use the `onoff` comand, showing the next frame
+Button 1 on short press use the `onoff` command, showing the next frame
 ```
 __________________________________________________
 |                       On                       |
 |________________________________________________|
 ```
-On long press use the `wt` comand, showing the next frame
+On long press use the `wt` command, showing the next frame
 ```
 __________________________________________________
 |                   White toggle                 |
 |                       On                       |
 |________________________________________________|
 ```
-Button 2 on short press change trougth the seven color mode, showing the next frame:
+Button 2 on short press change through the seven color mode, showing the next frame:
 ```
 __________________________________________________
 |                    Mode:1                      |
 |________________________________________________|
 ```
-On long press use the `cycle` comand, showing the next frame
+On long press use the `cycle` command, showing the next frame
 ```
 __________________________________________________
 |                   Cycle Mode                   |